Feature | Target |

 2.3.2 Expressing models visually

 This makes clear there is an output from the model that is created from the inputs (X).
-The ‘w’ values are weights, which can be different for each input, and the output is the combination of these inputs.
+The ‘w’ values are weights, which can be different for each input, and the output is the combination of these weighted inputs.
 As we’ll see later, we’ll want to find a way to create the best correspondence between the outputs of the model and the target, which is the essence of fitting a model.

 2.3.3 Expressing models in code